google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

 }
 ```

-Here we open the 'products' database and create a new transaction on the 'beverages' store of type 'readonly' (we don't need to write data).
+Here we open the `products` database and create a new transaction on the `beverages` store of type `readonly` (we don't need to write data).
 We then access the store, and retrieve all of the items.
 These items can then be used to update the UI or perform whatever action is needed.

-A transaction is wrapper around an operation, or group of operations, that ensures database integrity.
+Note: A transaction is wrapper around an operation, or group of operations, that ensures database integrity.
 If one of the actions within a transaction fail, none of them are applied and the database returns to the state it was in before the transaction began.
 All read or write operations in IndexedDB must be part of a transaction.
 This allows for atomic read-modify-write operations without worrying about other threads acting on the database at the same time.